Participate in Surveys and Studies

 If you have not yet reported your adverse reaction data to the TGA, this should be the first priority.
 To help our organisation better understand the community of vaccine-injured people in Australia, we ask that you also register with us and complete your Vaccine Injury Profile.

 There is an emerging body of research evidence around COVID-19 vaccine injuries.
-React19 maintains a list of these publications.
-They have also published an excellent blog article that summarises the body of scientific insight into these injuries.
+React19 maintains a list of these publications, and we highlight several important articles on our research page.

-You can help contribute to our collective understanding of COVID-19 vaccine injuries by participating in the studies listed below (note: we do not endorse any of these studies or the people running them).
+You can help contribute to our collective understanding of COVID-19 vaccine injuries by participating in the studies listed below (note: none of these studies are run by COVERSE).

 An easy way that patients can contribute to research into our conditions is to complete the various surveys that are being undertaken.